-These models fit well with the quadrune mind, which says that the physical human brain supports four different levels of consciousness from more to less complexity with decreasing degrees of self-awareness.
-The Grownup spiritual mind is not only the highest level of selfawareness humans can have, it also possesses the greatest degree of awareness of others and the external world in general.
-The adolescent intellectual and childish emotional minds have decreasing degrees of self-awareness.
+These models fit well with the quadrune mind, which says that the physical human brain supports four different levels of consciousness from less to more complexity with increasing degrees of self-awareness.
 The infantile behavioral mind has no awareness of self and others as individual humans.
+The childish emotional and adolescent intellectual minds have low to moderate degrees of self-awareness.
+The Grownup spiritual mind is not only the highest level of self-awareness humans can have, it also possesses the greatest degree of awareness of others and the external world in general.